Battle of Remagen: Conflicting orders

 Millikin, commanding officer of III Corps, had previously ordered Leonard to direct Combat Command A of the 9th AID south on the west bank of the Rhine, across the Ahr River, and connect with Patton's Third Army.
 Hoge did not have orders to cross or capture the bridge, but he decided to disobey his orders and reroute those forces across the bridge to reinforce the bridgehead instead.
 With some forces already on the bridge, Hoge got new orders to stop what he was doing and move his unit south to Koblenz.
 Hoge waited for a platoon to reach the far bank, hoping the bridge would stand, and then called Leonard, the 9th Armored Division commander, to inform him the bridge had been captured.
 If his gamble failed, Hoge risked a court-martial.
 He later described his feelings in that moment:

 I felt inside me that I could never live with the knowledge that I had given up that opportunity without making a try for it.
-I couldn’t have spent the rest of my life—and I knew it was, well, a dangerous thing, unheard of; but I just had the feeling that here was the opportunity of a lifetime and it must be grasped immediately.
-It couldn’t wait.
+I couldn't have spent the rest of my life—and I knew it was, well, a dangerous thing, unheard of; but I just had the feeling that here was the opportunity of a lifetime and it must be grasped immediately.
+It couldn't wait.
 If you had waited, the opportunity [would be] gone.
 That was probably the greatest turning point in my whole career as a soldier—to capture Remagen.

-Colonel Harry Johnson, Leonard's chief of staff, relayed the news up the chain of command to Colonel James H. Phillips, Chief of Staff of the U.S. Army III Corps at about 5:00 pm.
+Col. Harry Johnson, Leonard's chief of staff, relayed the news up the chain of command to Col. James H. Phillips, Chief of Staff of the U.S. Army III Corps at about 5 p.m.
 Millikin ordered that the 47th Infantry Regiment be motorized and dispatched to Remagen as soon as possible.
 Millikin attached the 7th Armored Division to III Corps so they could relieve the 9th Infantry Division who were already crossing the Rhine.
 He also ordered the 2nd Infantry Division to relieve the 78th Infantry Division so it too could cross the Rhine and defend the bridgehead.
 First Army commander Courtney Hodges confirmed Millikin's decision to continue to enlarge the bridgehead.